dominik-pichler/Review_me_if_you_can/README.md

 - OrientDB
 - ....

-While each DB provided individual Advantages and Disadvantages, Neo4j was convincing, mainly due to it's great support for graph data structure, Cypher's amazing syntax, the efficient querying and the docker support, leading to great flexibility, solid performance, and eas of use that was really appealing.
+While each DB provided individual advantages and disadvantages, Neo4j was convincing for this project, mainly due to it's great support for graph data structure, Cypher's amazing syntax, the efficient querying and the docker support, leading to great flexibility, solid performance, and eas of use that was really appealing.
 The opportunity to add Neo4j in a docker container to the existing technical infrastructure in AWS (leveraging EC2) underlines the flexibility and scalability of this technology.

-For this demonstration purpose, the production data has been used and been anonymized using `data_anonimizer.py` and stored in `data\demo_data.csv`
+Eventually **PyTorch Geometric** was choosen over other Frameworks like DGl and Graphnets